FrostyFire1/GTNH_OC_SCRIPTS/README.md

 To run BreederTron3000 you must provide the target bee as an argument.
 Example: `BreederTron3000 Clay` will breed up to the Clay bee.
 ## BreederTron3000 Robot Mode
-If you are too lazy to place the required foundation blocks by yourself you can make an OC robot do it for you!
+THIS MODE REQUIRES A WIRELESS NETWORK CARD (T2) IN THE OC COMPUTER If you are too lazy to place the required foundation blocks by yourself you can make an OC robot do it for you!
 Simply:
 1. In an OC computer install openos on the hard disk and run `wget https://raw.githubusercontent.com/FrostyFire1/GTNH_OC_SCRIPTS/main/BreederTron3000/robotSetup.lua && robotSetup`
 2. create an OC Robot (MUST have a keyboard, a screen, a wireless network card (T2 recommended), the hard disk from step 1, an inventory upgrade and an inventory controller upgrade).